There's nothing like up-to-date, relevant travel information direct from the experts - get Go2Africa's essential Kenya travel advice before you go.

-Moi Mombasa International Airport: located about 10km northwest of the town itself, Mombasa's airport is the gateway to the Kenyan coast.
+Moi Mombasa International Airport: located about 10km / 6.2mi northwest of the town itself, Mombasa's airport is the gateway to the Kenyan coast.

-Charter flights are a great way to get around Kenya and avoid the country's notoriously bad roads; transfers from bush airstrips to lodges are conducted in 4X4 vehicles.
+Chartered flights are a great way to get around Kenya and avoid the country's often dirt roads; transfers from airstrips to lodges are conducted in 4X4 vehicles.

 Road transfers from airports and between major destinations tend to use mini buses as do scheduled safaris to popular destinations such as the Masai Mara.
 Sliding windows and a pop-up roof provide passengers on mini buses with ample viewing opportunities on game drives whereas safaris to more remote destinations and private conservancies use open-sided 4X4s.